'Anchorman' and 'Best In Show' actor Fred Willard has died

-Fred Willard, the comic actor who appeared in films including This Is Spinal Tap, Best In Show and A Mighty Wind, has died at the age of 86.
+Fred Willard, the comic actor who appeared in films including This Is Spinal Tap, Best In Show and A Mighty Wind, died yesterday (May 15) at the age of 86.

 The star’s death has been confirmed by his representative Glenn Schwartz, who said Willard had died of natural causes.